-Editor's Note: This clause lists the key issue(s) addressed by this solution.

 6.X.2 Description

-Editor's Note: This clause will describe the solution principles and architecture assumptions for corresponding key issue(s).
-Sub-clause(s) may be added to capture details.

 The solution has the following assumptions:

 - One SUPI is corresponding to one or more User IDs.
 The value of User IDs has been negotiated and preconfigured in UE, Core network, and AAA-Server.

 - It is assumed each node performs the following functions for User-ID based authentication